 The Champion of Justice Award is given for extraordinary individual accomplishments or for devotion to a cause.
 No more than five awards are given each year to practicing lawyers and judges who have made a significant contribution to their community, state, and/or the nation.

 The Kimberly M. Cahill Bar Leadership Award was established in memory of the 2006–2007 SBM president, who died in January of 2008.
 This award will be presented to a recognized local or affinity bar association, program, or leader for excellence in promoting the ideal of professionalism or equal justice for all, or in responding to a compelling legal need within the community during the past year or on an ongoing basis.

 The John W. Cummiskey Pro Bono Award, named after a Grand Rapids attorney who was dedicated to making legal services available to all, recognizes a member of the State Bar who excels in commitment to pro bono issues.
 This award carries with it a cash stipend to be donated to the charity of the recipient’s choice.

-The John W. Reed Michigan Lawyer Legacy Award was introduced in 2011 and is named for a longtime and beloved University of Michigan Law School professor and Wayne State University dean.
+The John W. Reed Michigan Lawyer Legacy Award is named for a longtime and beloved University of Michigan Law School professor and Wayne State University dean.
 This award will be presented periodically to a professor from a Michigan law school whose influence on Michigan lawyers has elevated the quality of legal practice in the state.